lit/lit/packages/labs/react/README.md

 // Write a React hook function: const useMouse = () => {
-  // Use useController to create and store a conroller instance: const controller = useController(React, (host) => new MouseController(host));
+  // Use useController to create and store a controller instance: const controller = useController(React, (host) => new MouseController(host));
   // return the controller: return controller;
   // or return a custom object for a more React-idiomatic API: